SharePoint/sp-dev-docs/docs/embedded/concepts/security-and-compliance.md

 title: Security and Compliance
-description: Details Security and Compliance methods provided by SharePoint Embedded ms.date: 11/28/2023 ms.service: sharepoint-online ms.localizationpriority: high
+description: Details Security and Compliance methods provided by SharePoint Embedded ms.date: 11/28/2023 ms.localizationpriority: high
 ---

 # Security and Compliance

 Microsoft's SharePoint Embedded provides a faster way to create secure and compliant documents stored in various applications.
 SharePoint Embedded leverages Microsoft’s comprehensive compliance and data governance solutions to help organizations manage risks, protect, and govern sensitive data, and respond to regulatory requirements.
 Security and compliance solutions will work in a similar manner in the SharePoint Embedded platform as they do today on the Microsoft 365 (M365) platform so that data is stored in a secure, protected way that meets customers’ business and compliance policies while making it easy for Compliance and SharePoint Administrators to enforce critical security and compliance policies on the content.

 In this article, we describe the security and compliance policies that are supported today on content that resides in the SharePoint Embedded platform, and their capabilities and limitations.